 I’m going to wait a bit longer because my size is still changing daily but I’m confident that I’ll end up decluttering and buying a few new things.
 I’m using this as an opportunity to solidify my style uniform, as follows:

-- Black skinny jeans + a relaxed tank top – I live in a subtropical climate, so I wear tank tops year-round.
+- High waist jeans or shorts + a neutral tank top – I live in a subtropical climate, so I wear tank tops year-round.
 If it’s cold, I’ll add a sweater or button-down shirt.

-- Black shorts or skirt + relaxed tank top – a warm-weather version of the above!
+- Black shorts or skirt + tank top – just a variation of the above!

 - Black is obviously my base colour.
-My accent colours are grey, cream, olive green, light blue and rust.
+My accent colours are grey, cream, green, blue and dark purple.
 My print is stripes.

 - My fabrics are denim, linen, cotton and silk.

 - Black or tan accessories (shoes, bags, belts) plus a few layering pieces.

 I’ll post an update in a few months but for now, feel free to check out my minimalist wardrobe tour.
 It’s slightly outdated but my general style hasn’t changed too much.

 Examples of Personal Uniforms

 Are you looking for some examples to inspire you?
 Here are some of my favourites from around the web: